SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 3. Make sure the fastboot binary is in your PATH or that you place the recovery image in the same directory as fastboot.

-4.Open a terminal on your PC and reboot the device into fastboot mode by typing
+4. Open a terminal on your PC and reboot the device into fastboot mode by typing

         adb reboot bootloader